miclgael/uses/README.md

 ### Other Hardware

-- My laptop is getting old, but still going strong.
-Mid-2012 15" Macbook Pro i7 with 16GB of RAM and SSD upgrades.
+~~- My laptop is getting old, but still going strong.
+Mid-2012 15" Macbook Pro i7 with 16GB of RAM and SSD upgrades.~~
-- At home, I use the [Razer DeathAdder Elite Chroma](https://amzn.to/2NdPR24) gaming mouse.
-For work I use an [Apple Magic Mouse](https://amzn.to/39VlNlJ).
+- At home, I use the **Razer DeathAdder Elite Chroma** gaming mouse. ~~For work I use an Apple Magic Mouse.~~
-- [Razer Huntsman Elite](https://amzn.to/2R1AZoJ) opto-mechanical keyboard (for gaming)
+- ~~Razer Huntsman Elite opto-mechanical keyboard (for gaming)~~
 - Wired Apple keyboard (for coding)
-- Xbox One controller
+- Xbox One Elite (Series 2) controller
 - Raspberry Pi 3b 🍇
-- I use the original Ableton Push for beats and midi-controller related things.
+- I use the ~~original Ableton Push~~ Ableton Push 2 for beats and midi-controller related things.
 Looking to upgrade some day!